TeamEXR/shutan-dev-wiki/Reverse engineering guide/9 - Stack vs Heap vs Program data segments.md

 Programs use three ways to store data in memory:

-1. Allocate random parts of memory to storing data, and store the data there.
+1. Put data in random parts of memory.
 This forms a **Heap** of data that the program can manipulate any way it wants.
 2. Stack the data on top of each other, forming a **Stack** in memory.
 3. Store the data in dedicated data segments in the program (right after all instructions).
 4. Store the data between instructions.